qurafi/kitva/README.md

 # Kitva - Validation Kit for Sveltekit

-Validate your endpoints and forms with no boilerplate, Just define your schemas alongside your routes and this tool will take care of validation, type generation and form client generation.
+Validate your endpoints and forms with no boilerplate, Just define your **schemas.ts** alongside your routes and this tool will take care of validation, type generation and form client generation.

 ## Showcase